 Next we drove to the other side of the city to visit the International Bridge, St. Marys Island and Whitefish Island.

 The bridge is the border between the USA and Canada.
 Considering its importance, there appeared to be little traffic traversing this huge structure, on average a vehicle every 30 seconds.

 The two islands are linked and are a 1st Nation Heritage site.
 After parking up we crossed the large ship canal onto St. Mary’s Island and then walked up to the bridge.
 The wind had now dropped and though late in the afternoon it was quite warm.
 Bridge photos taken we set off on the island trail.
 We came across some fly fishermen, in waders casting for fish in the main river.
 We dallied awhile, hoping we would see a fish landed, but were disappointed.
 Further along the trail we met a red winged blackbird, he was keen to chat; tweeting, chirping and screeching at us as we walked along.
 We reciprocated and he responded.
 No idea what the conversation was but it lasted a good ten minutes before a passing walker broke our conversation.
 Next, we came across a beaver lodge, a local explained that it was their winter lodge, the summer one was across the river and that is where they had their young in the spring.
 Yuppie beavers eh?

 The walk along the trail took up the rest of the afternoon.
 The Heritage site is well designed and was thoroughly enjoyable, it really brought the history and the nature of place out in its info boards and I am sure is a huge asset to the citizens of the city.
 They seem to use it well.

-On returning to our accommodation we a meal at a fast food outlet in the city, before settling own free the evening watching some TV.
+On returning to our accommodation we had a meal at a fast food outlet in the city, before settling down for the evening watching some TV.